 How to Control the Duration of Your Effects

-You can actively manipulate how long your gummy lasts by changing how you take it.
+You can somewhat manipulate how long your gummy lasts by changing how you take it.

 If You Want Shorter Effects:

-• Stay Active: Take it during the day while moving around.
-A higher heart rate and active metabolism will help clear the THC faster.
+Stay Active: Take it during the day while moving around.
+An active metabolism will help clear the THC faster.

 If You Want Longer Effects:

-• Eat a Fatty Meal First: Take the gummy 30 minutes after eating a meal containing healthy fats (like avocado, peanut butter, or salmon).
+Eat a Fatty Meal First: Take the gummy 30 minutes after a meal rich in healthy fats (like avocado, peanut butter, or salmon).
 The fat binds to the THC, slowing down the release and stretching the effects across the entire night.

 The Rescue Plan: How to Sober Up Faster

-If you accidentally took too much, the timeline feels like an eternity.
-If you are having a panic attack or feel uncomfortably high, you cannot magically flush the THC out of your blood, but you can counteract the psychoactive effects:
+If you accidentally took too much and you are having a panic attack or feel uncomfortably high, you cannot magically flush the THC out of your body, but you can counteract the psychoactive effects:

 Take Pure CBD: